efeyusuf/in-context-physics-solver/README.md

 As a result, the problem-solving abilities of these setting are compared.
 One goal of this project is to understand the semantic search capabilities of language models' in the Physics domain.
-Since we know all questions' and subjects' section numbers, we could have easily fed the content accordingly.
+Since we know all questions' and subjects' section numbers, we could have easily fed the content accordingly, with no need for the embedding search.
 But I am curious about language models' embedding space behavior for Physics.